igloude/compiled-successfully/content/blog/hiding-things-with-css/index.md

 description: "A quick overview on ways to hide content with CSS"
 ---

 There are a handful of ways to hide things using CSS, and each of them has its own strengths and potential drawbacks.
-Here's a list of the 5 most common ways to hide content, and a few use cases for each.
+Here's a list of the 5 most common ways to hide content, and a use case or two for each.

 # Display